GreerPage/teensy_audio_illusions/README.md

 ## Functionality
 ![Teensy w labels](media/teensy_labeled.png)
 #### Cycle through demonstrations of each illusion using  potentiometer 1.
-They are displayed in the order layed our below.
+They are displayed in the order layed out below.
 Potentiometer 2 is used for master volume control of the device.
 Connect speakers or headphones to the headphone jack on the audio shield.
 ### Binaural beats
 Select a base frequency using pot 4.
 This is chosen from the frequencies of notes A2 to A4 of the western musical scale.
 Pot 3 allows users to set the beat frequency.